 Cloud Disaster Recovery: Designing for Resilience

 Cloud disaster recovery strategies ensure business continuity when entire regions fail.
 While cloud providers offer 99.99% availability within a region, regional outages do occur — and when they do, only multi-region architectures remain operational.
 Therefore, every production system needs a disaster recovery plan that matches its RTO (Recovery Time Objective) and RPO (Recovery Point Objective) requirements.
+The hard part is rarely the technology; it is honestly mapping each workload to the recovery posture the business actually pays for.

 Cloud Disaster Recovery Strategies: The Four Patterns